RMI-PACTA/workflow.transition.monitor/README.md

 # Notes

-Note that pacta.portfolio.analysis and friends are not mounted but copied into the container, so they will be frozen in the state they are when you build the image.
+Note that workflow.transition.monitor and friends are not mounted but copied into the container, so they will be frozen in the state they are when you build the image.